 Plan: 1 to add, 0 to change, 0 to destroy.

-As seen in the previous example, Terraform automatically masks the values which are inherently secret.
+As seen in the previous example, Terraform automatically masks the values that are inherently secret.
 Terraform “knows” which data sources or attributes are secrets as these modules and resources are defined by them.

 However, in the case of custom resources and attribute values, where input variables are used to provide sensitive information during runtime, we need to let Terraform know about the sensitivity of those variables.

-Consider the very first example where we used TF_VAR_ environment variables to set values for AWS Access and Secret keys.
+Let’s return to the very first example where we used TF_VAR_

 The variables are defined below.